 - Dependent or spouse of a non-resident alien visa holder.

 Citibank offers a Citi-Secured MasterCard (secured by an 18-month Certificate of Deposit) developed to meet the needs of individuals with no established credit or with little credit history, with or without either SSNs or ITINs.
 For additional information, visit a Citibank branch.
 If you have a Citibank credit card in your home country, you may also qualify for a Citibank card in the United States.
 Please contact the above individuals for additional information.

 OPA New Postdoc Orientation – In an effort to acclimate new Postdocs to Columbia University, we would like to offer a first look at the research, professional development, and quality of wellness resources available at Columbia to postdoctoral trainees.
 Discussion also includes a brief rundown of benefits, introduction to creating an Individual Development Plan (IDP), and a Q&A session.
-A one-hour Orientation is held once every 6 weeks (except December) and rotates between the Morningside (MSD) and Medical Center campus (CUMC).
-All new Postdocs University-wide are welcome to attend any campus session.
-Time and room location will be announced on the Events Calendar.
+A one-hour Orientation for new postdocs is held periodically; time and room location are announced on the Office of Postdoctoral Affairs Events Calendar.
+Postdocs may also view this recorded orientation session at their convenience.

 HR New Employee Orientation– Please also make sure to attend the Human Resource new employee orientation.
 The HR orientation goes into more detail about the benefits available to you at Columbia and your enrollment options.
 The Human Resource offices at the Morningside Campus and the Medical School Campus each run their own new employee orientation (the one on the Medical Campus is called the "Welcome Program").
 Please click on the appropriate link below to obtain the orientation schedule.
 It is strongly recommended that postdoctoral research scientists/scholars attend one of these sessions within 30 days of their start date.